 He’s been married for over 26 years to Annette, who is a special education teacher/school psychologist.
 She also volunteers with an organization in Mexico advising teachers on working with students with special needs.
-They have 3 children aged 25, 23, and 21.
+They have 3 children.

 Daniel holds an Airline Transport Pilots license, and an FAA Aircraft Mechanics license.

 Jason Schwitter’s interest in Samaritan Aviation started in 2009.
 In 2011 he had the opportunity to accompany a group to PNG, which consisted of supporters and board members, to see first-hand how God is using Samaritan Aviation in Papua New Guinea.

 Jason has been involved and around production agriculture his whole life.
 He owns and operates a farm in Clara City Minnesota.
 His farm includes raising Sugar beets, Soybeans, Corn and Dry Edible Beans.